microsoft/secureboot_objects/HighConfidenceBuckets/README.md

 ### What makes a bucket "high confidence"?

-Microsoft relies on Windows Required Diagnostic Data to inform whether Secure Boot key updates are successfully applied, or whether the firmware and/or hardware, rejects the updates.
+Microsoft relies on Windows Required Diagnostic Data to inform whether Secure Boot key updates are successfully applied, or whether the firmware and/or hardware rejects the updates.
 When a statistically significant decision has been reached, the bucket is allow listed in this list and the LCU, and delivered to systems via Windows servicing.

 ### How were these buckets derived?